History of the House

 ."Everything at Debauve & Gallais has a style, a character, a meaning.”

-This description, borrowed from Anatole France, clarifies and justifies the philosophy of an institution that has embodied France for more than 220 years, and seduces the most demanding palates.
+This description, borrowed from the writer Anatole France, illustrates and justifies the philosophy of an institution that has embodied France for more than 220 years, and enchanted the most demanding palates.

-Like a family secret handed down from generation to generation, Debauve & Gallais, truer than ever to its motto Utile Dulci, invites gourmets, young and old, to uselfulness combined with pleasure.
+Like a family secret handed down from generation to generation, Debauve & Gallais, invites gourmets young and old, to experience its singular mix of useful and pleasure, truer than ever to its motto, Utile Dulci.